 “A spark from the multi-purpose lighter ignited the flammable propane gas causing an explosion to occur.
 The gas that had accumulated in the warming compartment forced the 36-inch by 48-inch door to open at a high rate of speed striking Mr. Gripp, causing his death,” he stated.

 Russell said the grill was a 20-foot-long wood-burner with two 30-pound supplemental propane tanks.
 It also contained a burner that was heating oil to deep fry onion rings at the time of the blast.
 Investigators inspected the grill for prior damage and leaks at pipe junctions and fittings.
 Russell said the propane gas connections and fittings were operating properly at the time of the incident.

 Noblesville Police Dept. spokesman Lt.
-Bruce Barnes said three to five people were “in very close proximity” to the grill at the time of the explosion; however, no other injuries were reported.
+Bruce Barnes said three to five people “in very close proximity” to the grill at the time of the explosion; however, no other injuries were reported.

 “It was large enough to be heard and felt by people in the immediate area,” he said.